Aymeric782/Cheese_classification_challenge/README.md

 ## Create submition

-To create a submission file with the OCR, you can run
+To create a submission file with the OCR, you can run (in the anaconda environment cheese_challenge)
 ```
 python create_submition_OCR.py
 ```